keptn/keptn.github.io/content/docs/0.8.x/operate/upgrade/index.md

     * This CLI command executes a Helm upgrade using the Helm chart from: [keptn-installer/keptn-0.8.0.tgz](https://storage.googleapis.com/keptn-installer/keptn-0.8.0.tgz)

+**Note 1:** In Keptn 0.7.3 and before, evaluation results were of type `sh.keptn.events.evaluation-done` which has changed to `sh.keptn.event.evaluation.finished`.
+While the old type of event is still in the database and considered for calculating the quality gate score, the Bridge in version 0.8.0 does not display `sh.keptn.events.evaluation-done` events.

-**Note:** If you have manually modified your Keptn deployment, e.g., you deleted the Kubernetes Secret `bridge-credentials` for disabling basic auth, the `keptn upgrade` command will not detect the modification.
+**Note 2:** If you have manually modified your Keptn deployment, e.g., you deleted the Kubernetes Secret `bridge-credentials` for disabling basic auth, the `keptn upgrade` command will not detect the modification.
 Please re-apply your modification after performing the upgrade.

 ### Step 2: Upgrade Shipyard of your projects